Describly/therepository/readme.md

     }
 }
 ```
-Our Repository will look like -
+We will update out repository as below -
 ```php
 <?php